Kubik42/pmr-manager/README.md

-# A spicy personal PMR manager
+# A spicy PMR manager

+Personal PMR management tool that helps you track your PMR activity.

 ## Installation